 PREAMBLE

 The highest intellectual, social, and moral life is achieved by the orderly pursuit of learning and scholarship.
-Aspiring to this noble ideal, we, the Associated Student Government body of San Diego Miramar College, do hereby establish this constitution as the governing document under which our elected student leaders shall promote the interests of our college community and students.
+Aspiring to this noble ideal, we, the Associated Student Government of San Diego Miramar College, do hereby establish this constitution as the governing document under which our elected student leaders shall promote the interests of our college community and students.
 Through independent actions, shared governance, and in collaboration with members of fellow community colleges, we dedicate ourselves to participating in the formation and improvement of educational programs, protect full freedom of assembly and expression in the community college system, articulate and represent student interests in the governance of the college, and provide services and coordinate activities for students.

 CONSTITUTION